Lady Helena Gibbs

-Lady Helena Gibbs (Helena Frances Augusta; née Cambridge; 23 October 1899 – 22 December 1969), born Princess Helena of Teck, was a relative of the British royal family, great-great-granddaughter of King George III, and a niece of Queen Mary and King George V.
+Lady Helena Gibbs (Helena Frances Augusta; née Cambridge; 23 October 1899 – 22 December 1969), born Princess Helena of Teck, was a relative of the British royal family.
+She was a great-great-granddaughter of King George III and a niece of Queen Mary and King George V.

+Born at Grosvenor House, Mayfair, Westminster, she was the second daughter of Prince Adolphus of Teck (later Adolphus Cambridge, 1st Marquess of Cambridge) and Lady Margaret Grosvenor (later Marchioness of Cambridge).

-During the First World War, the British royal family and their near relatives (including the House of Teck), relinquished their German titles, and Princess Helena assumed the style Lady Helena Cambridge.
+During the First World War, members of the British royal family and their close relatives including the House of Teck, relinquished their German titles.
+Helena then assumed the style Lady Helena Cambridge.

+She married Colonel John Evelyn Gibbs in 1919 and was subsequently known as Lady Helena Gibbs.
+She died in 1969.

 Early life

-Princess Helena was born at Grosvenor House, Mayfair, Westminster.
+Helena was born on 23 October 1899 at Grosvenor House, Mayfair, Westminster.
 Her father was Prince Adolphus of Teck (later the 2nd Duke of Teck and after 1917 the 1st Marquess of Cambridge), the eldest son of Prince Francis, Duke of Teck and Princess Mary Adelaide of Cambridge.
 Her mother was Lady Margaret Grosvenor, the third daughter of the 1st Duke of Westminster.
 She was the couple's second daughter.
-In 1919, a newspaper article included her mother's description about her upbringing that was in "the simplest fashion" with the desire that she "should be regarded as ordinary members of the English titled and untitled aristrocracy".
+In 1919, a newspaper article included her mother's explanation that Helena and her siblings were not of royal rank and were brought up in "the simplest fashion" with the desire that they "should be regarded as ordinary members of the English titled and untitled aristocracy".

-As a child of Prince Adolphus of Teck, she was styled "Her Serene Highness Princess Helena of Teck" at birth.
+As a child of Prince Adolphus of Teck, Helena was styled "Her Serene Highness Princess Helena of Teck" at birth.

 Lady Helena Cambridge

-During World War I, anti-German feeling in the United Kingdom led King George V to change the name of the royal house from the Germanic House of Saxe-Coburg-Gotha to the more English sounding House of Windsor.
+During World War I, anti-German feeling in the United Kingdom led King George V to change the name of the royal house from the Germanic House of Saxe-Coburg-Gotha to the more English-sounding House of Windsor.
 The King also renounced all his Germanic titles for himself and all members of the British royal family.

 In response to this, Helena's father renounced his title of Duke of Teck in the Kingdom of Württemberg and the style His Highness.
 Adolphus, along with his brother, Prince Alexander of Teck, adopted the name Cambridge, after their grandfather, Prince Adolphus, Duke of Cambridge.

 He was subsequently created Marquess of Cambridge, Earl of Eltham, and Viscount Northallerton in the Peerage of the United Kingdom.
 Helena was entitled to the style of "Lady Helena Cambridge" as a daughter of a marquess.

 Lady Helena was in attendance for the 1919 wedding of Princess Patricia to Alexander Ramsay.